 It Was Romance’s self-titled debut full-length, was recorded and engineered by Eric Gorman at Vacation Island Studios, which looks like a place an eccentric woodsman would live.

-It Was Romance will be released on May 5, 2015.
+It Was Romance was released on May 5, 2015.
 Pitchfork named the self-titled debut album one of the records to watch this summer.
+BUST Magazine called them The Best Band of 2015.
 Village Voice premiered the first single, “Philadelphia,” calling the song “mysterious but undeniably attractive.
 It evokes feelings of loneliness with a danceable beat, not unlike a somber nighttime walk home on wet roads, with colorful, joyous city lights reflecting like a black mirror” and praising the album for its “glittering instrumental aspect and Moore’s velvety vocal delivery make the rest of “It Was Romance” saunter around like the life of the party, occasionally winking just to make sure you’re hooked.”
+The Advocate called the band “one to watch this summer,” calling their first music video for “Philadelphi”a “awesomely creative.”
+BuzzFeed named their first single Philadelphia on their Songs You Need In Your Life This Month list.

 PUBLICIST CONTACT: kelly [at] teamclermont [dot] com